wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;Since time immemorial, during innumerable births, I build and improve and beautify my world.
 It is neither perfect nor unreal.
 It is a process.

 **M:**&ensp;You are mistaken.
 The world has no existence apart from you.
 At every moment it is but a reflection of yourself.
-You creäte it, you destroy it.
+You create it, you destroy it.

 **Q:**&ensp;And build it again, improved.